-The house parties and other gatherings tend to do a number on garbage disposals.
+The house parties and other gatherings tend to do a number on the garbage disposals.
 All of the extra guests, food, and people using the kitchen sink can put more demand on your unit.
-If your disposal has some age on it or is not sounding the same, it may be time for a major repair or a new disposal altogether.
+If your disposal has some age on it or is not sounding the same, it may be time for a major repair or new disposal altogether.
 La Mesa, Pacific Beach, La Jolla, El Cajon, Santee, Rancho Bernardo, Encinitas, Carlsbad, or San Marcos and need help with your garbage disposal?
 Give Drain Masters Plumbing a call.
 In the meantime, here is how yo may be able to tell if your unit is repairable or if it is time to retire it.

 What Can Be Fixed